Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 Values below reflect current secondary market activity on eBay completed sales, specialist auction houses (Potteries Auctions, Bonhams), and dealer pricing.
 Condition is paramount for figurines — any chip, crack, or restoration reduces value significantly.

-• Flambe figurines: 50% to 100% premium over standard glaze equivalent
+Flambe figurines (any model)Any50–100% premium over standard glaze

-• Any piece with professional restoration: 50% to 80% reduction from mint value
+Any piece with professional restorationRestored50–80% reduction from mint value

-• Any piece with chips or hairline cracks: 60% to 90% reduction
+Any piece with chips or hairline cracksDamaged60–90% reduction from mint value

 How to Identify Royal Doulton Figurines by HN Number

 Every Royal Doulton HN figurine has its number printed or impressed on the base alongside the backstamp.
 The HN number uniquely identifies the model and colorway.
-To research your specific piece, the HN number is the starting point for every major Royal Doulton reference.
-The definitive printed reference is ‘Royal Doulton Figures’ by Desmond Eyles, Louise Irvine, and Valerie Baynton — sometimes called the ‘Charlton Standard Catalogue’ edition.
-This reference lists every HN number with production dates, colorway descriptions, and values.
+The definitive printed reference is ‘Royal Doulton Figures’ by Desmond Eyles, Louise Irvine, and Valerie Baynton.
 For online research, the Royal Doulton Collectors Club and specialist dealer websites maintain searchable HN databases.

 When searching for your HN number, note the full number including any variant letters.
 HN 2 and HN 2A are different colorways of the same model.
-The production date range listed for your HN number gives you the latest possible date for your piece; the backstamp era can then narrow it further to the actual production year.
+The production date range listed for your HN number gives you the latest possible date for your piece; the backstamp era can then narrow it further.

 Caring for Royal Doulton

-• China with gilt decoration: hand wash only — dishwashers will strip gold that cannot be restored
+China with gilt decorationHand wash only with mild soap; air dryDishwasher strips gold permanently; cannot be restored

 Where to Buy and Sell Royal Doulton